-https://www.esma.europa.eu/supervision/credit-rating-agencies/risk mappings and has therefore analysed whether the mapping of existing ECAIs remains appropriate.
-The monitoring review has identified that the existing mapping tables of the ITS are to be amended for 10 ECAIs, either as a result of i) changes in the allocation of Credit Quality Steps due to an updated assessment of risk in line with the EBA methodology, based on additional information collected since the mapping was produced, or ii) assignment of mappings for newly introduced credit rating scales by existing ECAIs.
+Since the second amendment to the draft ITS on Mapping was developed, two additional CRAs have been registered in the EU8 and ESMA has withdrawn the registration of a number of CRAs9.
+Further, the JC of the ESAs is required to monitor the existing mappings and has therefore analysed whether the mapping of existing ECAIs remains appropriate.
+The review has identified that the Implementing Regulation must be updated for 10 ECAIs, either as a result of i) changes in the allocation of Credit Quality Steps due to an updated assessment of risk in line with the EBA methodology, based on additional information collected since the mapping was produced, or ii) the need to introduce mappings for new credit rating types subsequently introduced by existing ECAIs.

 The Implementing Regulation will therefore need to be amended accordingly.
-The revised draft ITS will propose amendments to the Mapping tables specified in Annex III of Implementing Regulation (EU) 2016/1799.
+The draft ITS will propose amendments to the Mapping tables specified in the Annex of the Implementing Regulation.
 The following changes will be made:

-- Introduction of mappings for the two newly established ECAIs (Nordic Credit Rating A.S. and INBONIS S.A.), removal from the mapping tables of credit rating agencies that have lost ECAI status following their de-registration as a Credit Rating Agency under the CRA Regulation, and reflection of name change of a registered entity. - Amendments due to the re-allocation of CQS (Creditreform Rating AG and GBB-Rating Gesellschaft für Bonitätsbeurteilung GmbH) and amendments due to new credit rating scales (ARC Ratings S.A., Axesor Risk Management S.L., Banque de France, Cerved Rating Agency S.p.A., CRIF Ratings S.r.I., DBRS Ratings GmbH, ICAP S.A., Rating-Agentur Expert RA GmbH and S&P Global Ratings Europe Limited)
+- Introduction of mappings for the two newly established ECAIs (Nordic Credit Rating A.S. and Inbonis S.A.), removal from the mapping tables of credit rating agencies that have lost ECAI status following their de-registration as a Credit Rating Agency under the CRA Regulation10, and reflection of name change of a registered entity11. - Amendments due to the re-allocation of CQS (Creditreform Rating AG and GBB-Rating Gesellschaft für Bonitätsbeurteilung GmbH) and amendments due to new credit rating scales (ARC Ratings S.A., Axesor Risk Management SL, Banque de France, Cerved Rating Agency S.p.A., CRIF Ratings S.r.I., DBRS Ratings GmbH, ICAP S.A., Rating-Agentur Expert RA GmbH and S&P Global Ratings Europe Limited).